 Ingredients and Equipment

-Fresh Chive Blossoms: 1 cup of fresh blossoms – enough to fill a jar about halfway.
+• Fresh Chive Blossoms: 1 cup of fresh blossoms.
+You want enough to fill a jar about halfway.

-White wine vinegar or Champagne vinegar: 1.5 cups – you want to use a mild vinegar so that it does not take away from the flavor of the chive blossoms.
+• White wine vinegar or Champagne vinegar: 1½ cups of vinegar.
+You will want to use a mild vinegar so that it does not take away from the flavor of the chive blossoms.

 How to Make Chive Blossom Vinegar